 Rotating mechanical parts can cause serious injury or death by crushing, severing and trapping.

-To prevent injury and before removing safety covers for testing on or near operational/live rotating mechanical parts:
+To prevent injury and before removing safety covers for testing:

-- Assess risk and test on or near uncovered rotating mechanical parts only if absolutely necessary. - Only trained, competent persons may test on or near uncovered rotating mechanical parts. - Do not test on or near uncovered rotating mechanical parts alone; another competent person must be present, trained to isolate energy sources and take action in an emergency. - Place warnings and prevent access by unauthorized persons. - Take suitable precautions to prevent contact with uncovered rotating mechanical parts including personal protective equipment and barriers.
+- Take applicable precautions to prevent contact with uncovered rotating mechanical parts, refer to Safety Precautions Chapter. - Test on or near uncovered rotating mechanical parts, only if absolutely necessary. - Do not test on or near uncovered rotating mechanical parts alone: Additional personnel must be present, who know how to isolate energy sources and take action in an emergency.